Dark Matter in Multi-Singlet Extensions of the Standard Model: Three Real Singlets Extension of the SM

 \subsection{Parameter Space Scans and Numerical Analysis}

-This model has twelve free parameters, relative to the SM, five more than the two singlets extension.
-However, only nine of them are relevant at tree-level for our study: the DM masses $m_{S_1}$, $m_{S_2}$ and $m_{S_3}$, the portal couplings $\kappa_{H1}$, $\kappa_{H2}$ and $\kappa_{H3}$, and the inter-dark coefficients $\lambda_{12}$, $\lambda_{23}$ and $\lambda_{31}$.
+This model has twelve free parameters relative to the SM (five more than the two singlets extension), but only nine of them are relevant at tree-level: the DM masses $m_{S_1}$, $m_{S_2}$ and $m_{S_3}$, the portal couplings $\kappa_{H1}$, $\kappa_{H2}$ and $\kappa_{H3}$, and the inter-dark coefficients $\lambda_{12}$, $\lambda_{23}$ and $\lambda_{31}$.
 The three quartic self-interaction coefficients $\lambda_1$, $\lambda_2$ and $\lambda_3$ are only relevant at the loop level in perturbation theory.
-Hence, we scanned the 9-dimensional free parameter space with \texttt{micrOMEGAs 6.1}~\cite{Alguero:2023zol}, assuming all scalar DM particles were thermally produced according to the freeze-out mechanism.
+We scanned the free parameter space with \texttt{micrOMEGAs 6.1}~\cite{Alguero:2023zol}, assuming all scalar DM particles were thermally produced via freeze-out mechanism.

-In the two singlets model, the full domain of parameters was scanned exhaustively and uniformly which in principle allowed us to identify the entire allowed parameter space.
-However, this was not possible for the three scalar extension due to the large number of free parameters.
-Instead, we used the information from the two singlet model and scanned over two regions of the parameter space: \begin{itemize} \item the two light (masses below 1 TeV) and one heavy (mass above 1 TeV) case region, where $S_3$ is the additional light DM particle; \item the one light (mass below 1 TeV) and two heavy (masses above 1 TeV) case region, where $S_3$ is the additional heavy DM particle. \end{itemize} This is justified by the fact that there were no new DM (co-)annihilation channels opening up in this model and therefore there was no new process that could make DM depletion more effective.
+In the two singlets model, the full domain of parameters was scanned exhaustively and uniformly, which in principle allowed us to identify the entire allowed parameter space.
+However, the same was not possible for the three scalar extension due to the large number of free parameters.
+Instead, we used the information from the two singlet model and scanned over two targeted regions of the parameter space: \begin{itemize} \item the two light (masses below 1 TeV) and one heavy (mass above 1 TeV) case region, where $S_3$ is the additional light DM particle; \item the one light (mass below 1 TeV) and two heavy (masses above 1 TeV) case region, where $S_3$ is the additional heavy DM particle. \end{itemize} This is justified by the fact that there are no new DM (co-)annihilation channels opening up in this model and therefore there are no new processes that could make DM depletion more effective.
+Although apparently a new channel is open, because the total number of DM particles is fixed, there is no new channel that allows for DM depletion.
 We imposed $m_{S_3}<m_{S_1}<m_{S_2}$ for the two-light-one-heavy case and $m_{S_1}<m_{S_2}<m_{S_3}$ for the one-light-two-heavy case regions.
 The coupling constants can take the usual values, but we focused on parameter configurations that could potentially be allowed by the observed relic density and DD experiments (inspired by our previous numerical analysis for the two singlet case).

 The allowed parameter space of the model is shown in Figs.~\ref{fig:SM+3RSS scans} and~\ref{fig:SM+3RSS scans (relic)}.
 Fig.~\ref{fig:SM+3RSS scans} presents several projections with $m_{S_1}$ and $m_{S_2}$ on the $x$-axis of the left and right panels, respectively, and the seven remaining free parameters $m_{S_3}$, $\kappa_{H1}$, $\kappa_{H2}$, $\kappa_{H3}$, $\lambda_{12}$, $\lambda_{23}$ and $\lambda_{31}$ on the $y$-axis and colour bars.
 Fig.~\ref{fig:SM+3RSS scans (relic)} presents the projections in the $(m_{S_1}, m_{S_2})$, $(m_{S_2}, m_{S_3})$ and $(m_{S_3}, m_{S_1})$ planes, with the colour bars displaying the relic density of $S_1$, $S_2$ and $S_3$, respectively.
 Let us now proceed to the analysis of the results.